Call for abstracts

 Presentations will be conducted in-person.
 Please note, the conference will not be streamed live online; however, all presentations will be recorded for viewing post-conference.

-Abstracts submitted are subject to peer review, then accepted or declined by the Conference Organising Committee.
-The selection criteria includes: relevance to the conference theme, accuracy and originality of ideas, significance of the contribution and quality of presentation.
+Abstracts submitted are subject to peer review, then accepted or declined by the Conference Advisory Committee.
+The selection criteria includes relevance to the conference theme, accuracy and originality of ideas, significance of the contribution and quality of presentation.

-Accepted abstract authors are then required to submit an extended abstract or full paper, with revisions provided by peer review and the Conference Organising Committee.
+Accepted abstract authors are then required to submit an extended abstract or full paper, with revisions provided by peer review and the Conference Advisory Committee.

-All accepted extended abstracts or full papers will be published in the conference proceedings and presented during the technical sessions.
+All accepted extended abstracts or full papers will be published in the conference proceedings and presented at the conference during the technical sessions.
 All presenting authors are required to register, pay and attend the conference.

 Abstract themes